Frontier City: Holiday in the Park

-In 2018, Frontier City debuted "Holiday in the Park", a Christmas event with lights and entertainment throughout the park.
-The event added 27 operating days between November and January, a first for the park.
+In 2018, Frontier City debuted "Holiday in the Park," a Christmas event with lights and entertainment throughout the park.
+"Joe Galbraith, Frontier City's Kris Kringle, gives the park's four-seated sleigh a fresh coat of paint in preparation for a gale round of Christmas Holiday festivities" in November 17, 1959.
+The event added 27 operating days between November and January, the second time for the park.
 Prior to Six Flags' re-acquisition of the park in May 2018, the event was to be named "A Frontier Christmas".
-It didn’t return in 2022 based on the park website.
+The event did not return (2023-Present).